Zhou Enlai: European activities

 Zhou's group arrived in Marseille on 13 December 1920.
 Unlike most other Chinese students, who went to Europe on work-study programs, Zhou's scholarship and position with Yishi bao meant that he was well provided for and did not have to do any work during his stay.
-Because of his financial position, he was able to devote himself full-time to revolutionary activities.
+His financial position let him devote himself full-time to revolutionary activities.
 In a letter to his cousin on 30 January 1921, Zhou said that his goals in Europe were to survey the social conditions in foreign countries and their methods of resolving social issues, in order to apply such lessons in China after his return.
 In the same letter, Zhou told his cousin that, regarding his adoption of a specific ideology, "I still have to make up my mind."

 While in Europe, Zhou, also named as John Knight, studied the differing approaches to resolving class conflict adopted by various European nations.
 In London in January 1921, Zhou witnessed a large miners' strike and wrote a series of articles for the Yishi bao (generally sympathetic to the miners) examining the conflict between workers and employers, and the conflict's resolution.
 After five weeks in London he moved to Paris, where interest in Russia's 1917 October Revolution was high.
 In a letter to his cousin, Zhou identified two broad paths of reform for China: "gradual reform" (as in England) or "violent means" (as in Russia).
 Zhou wrote that "I do not have a preference for either the Russian or the British way...
 I would prefer something in-between, rather than one of these two extremes".

 Still interested in academic programs, Zhou traveled to Britain in January 1921 to visit Edinburgh University.
 Concerned by financial problems and language requirements, he did not enroll, returning to France at the end of January.
 There are no records of Zhou entering any academic program in France.
 In spring 1921, he joined a Chinese Communist cell.
 (Note: The date of this has been controversial.
 Most writers, such as Gao (41), now accept March 1921.
 Several of these cells were established in late 1920 and early 1921.
 The cells were organized before the Chinese Communist Party was established in July 1921, so there is some controversy over the membership status of cell members.)
 Zhou was recruited by Zhang Shenfu, whom he had met in August of the previous year in connection with Li Dazhao.
 He also knew Zhang through Zhang's wife, Liu Qingyang, a member of the Awakening Society.
 Zhou has sometimes been portrayed at this time as uncertain in his politics, but his swift move to Communism suggests otherwise.
 (Note: In addition to noting the uncertain status of cell members versus party members, Levine (151 n47) questions whether Zhou was at this point a "stalwart" Communist in his beliefs.)